Prathamesh2911/Todo/README.md

 # Todo

 ## Our Goal

-The objective of this tutorial is to understand how to manage state in Flutter.
-We'll look at various Flutter architecture choices and learn to use the officially recommended Provider package to manage our app state.
+The objective is to understand how to manage state in Flutter.
+Learn to use the Provider package to manage our app state.
 ## What you will create

 A todolist app to keep track of all your tasks.